kieransnapes/violet-triceratops/content/pages/index.md

     image_alt: App preview
     title: We make working with Fonterra easy
     content: >
-      Keep track of your timesheets, materials and payment orders with technikiwi.
+      Keep track of your timesheets, materials and payment orders.
 We know your time is valuable so we do all the boring stuff for you.
 Simply review your timesheets and materials and we'll handle the rest.
     actions:
       - label: Learn More
         url: /features